-While SMC does not exist on M1 MacBook at all, NVRAM does exists but it works a bit differently than the Intel powered MacBook.
+While SMC does not exist on the M1 MacBook at all, NVRAM does exist but it works a bit differently than the Intel-powered MacBook.
 For a change, Apple has equipped the new MacBook with parameter memory for which settings can be viewed and customised with the terminal command NVRAM.
 However, they lack the command to reset NVRAM.

 - To reset NVRAM/PRAM on an intel-powered Mac, shut down your computer.
 After that, turn on your Mac and immediately press and hold Option, Command, P, and R keys at once.
 Release all the four keys after about 20 seconds during which your Mac will restart.